Relintai/pandemonium_engine_docs/tutorials/editor/default_key_mapping.md

 to more than one function.
 The correct action will be performed depending on the context.

+Note:
-.. note:: While Windows and Linux builds of the editor share most of the default settings,
+ While Windows and Linux builds of the editor share most of the default settings,
           some shortcuts may differ for macOS version.
 This is done for better integration of the editor into macOS ecosystem.
 Users fluent with standard shortcuts on that OS should find Godot Editor's default key mapping intuitive.